Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Indications Tsiprolet with cystitis
+Indications Ciproleta for cystitis

 Release form

-Tsiprolet is available in such forms as tablets (0.25 and 0.5 g each), solution for infusions (in 100 ml vials), eye drops (in 5 ml vials).
+Ciprolet is available in the following forms: tablets (0.25 and 0.5 g), infusion solution (in 100 ml bottles), eye drops (in 5 ml bottles).

 Pharmacodynamics